About KJSEA

 KJSEA Mathematics

-Mathematics is a core learning area in Junior School.
-At Grade 9 it is assessed through a written paper that tests the competencies built up across Grades 7, 8 and 9.
+Mathematics is a core learning area in Junior School, assessed in KJSEA under paper code 903.
+At Grade 9 it is examined through a single national written paper that tests the competencies built up across Grades 7, 8 and 9.

 The CBC approach to Mathematics emphasises understanding and application: learners are expected not just to compute, but to reason about problems and apply mathematics to everyday situations.
-Questions are organised around the syllabus strands.
+The single written paper is complemented by school-based assessment built up across Junior School.

 StrandExamples